Does Activated Charcoal Work for Your Smile?

 I heard it removes toxins.
 Is that true for your mouth?

-While charcoal can grab onto some things, there’s no strong science showing it “detoxes” your mouth.
+While charcoal can stick to some things, there’s no strong scientific evidence that it “detoxes” your mouth.
 Your saliva and good brushing with regular toothpaste are much better at keeping your mouth clean and healthy.

 Can it damage my teeth?

 Yes, if used regularly.
 The main risk is that it wears down enamel, which doesn’t grow back.
-Worn enamel leads to sensitive teeth and a higher risk for cavities.
-It can also make tooth surfaces rougher, which lets more stain-causing gunk stick to them.
+Worn enamel leads to sensitive teeth and a higher risk of cavities.
+It can also make tooth surfaces rougher, allowing more stain-causing gunk to stick to them.

 What should I use to whiten my teeth instead?